Duxah/FreePCB-2/README.md

 _This document has been translated into English from another language (the author is not responsible for the inaccuracy of the translation, if any)_

 ***

-_In connection with the recent events in the International political arena, the possibility of supporting freepcb2 in my face runs into insurmountable obstacles.
-If you are ready to help assist me in moving to your country, please contact me by e-mail freepcb.development@gmail.com_

-***

 ### `Introduction`

 * 1 to 16 copper layers